peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>bytesCount</i>: Length, in bytes, of the UTF-8 text string.

- * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U+FFFD).
+ * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U + FFFD).
 If false, stops processing when invalid UTF-8 is seen.

 <b>Return Value:</b>